csc301-fall-2022/team-project-3-uoft-faculty-of-music-t/deliverable-1/planning.md

    * What were the outcomes of each meeting?
    * You must keep track of meeting minutes and add them to your repo.
    * You must have a regular meeting schedule established by the second meeting.

+We will have weekly team meetings on zoom.
+The meeting time varies depending on everyone's availability.
+We try to plan meetings when most members are able to attend, and leave notes for those who cannot make it.
+In each meeting, we want to update everyone with the information from the project partner and address any questions.
+Then, each team can report their progress and discuss any concerns or difficulties they encounter.

+We have had 2 meetings with the project partner and we have discussed the outline of this project, presented the user stories and design mockups.
+We also discussed some details on how the provided data should be managed and organized.
+After the first meeting, we learned what our partner wants and how the data works.
+After the second meeting, we have the user stories and design mockups approved with some feedbacks for improvement.

+Meeting minutes:
+Week of Sep 19: about 45 minutes
+Week of Sep 26: about 30 minutes

+Our regular meeting schedule is on Thursday mornings at 11:00 a.m.

 #### Q8: What artifacts will you use to self-organize?